-As a property owner, you might consider putting your home up as a short-term rental on a site like Airbnb.
+As a property owner, putting your home up as a short-term rental on a site like Airbnb can be a great way to make extra income.
 But did you know that your regular homeowners insurance probably isn’t sufficient?

 Before you rent out your property, you’ll need to review the homeowners insurance to determine what exactly is covered.
 Then, consider what add-ons and endorsements you might need.